 In order for individuals to excel, teams to be effective and organisations to be capable, there needs to be a sustainable performance ecology focused on personal excellence.
 If any one of these elements is not developed, the ecology (just as in the environmental sense) is compromised.
-In this first article, we will be focusing on the foundation of the ecology: personal excellence.

-Personal excellence is all about basic building blocks that enable an individual to excel, grow, develop in a sustainable manner over time.
+Personal excellence is all about basic building blocks that enable an individual to excel, grow and develop in a sustainable manner over time.
 As such, such a concept is perhaps not well suited to most corporate contexts because most organisations value outputs, KPIs and targets over the processes that enable these outputs.
 People may argue that this just isn’t so, but I am yet to be invited to facilitate a strategic planning day for executives where the focus is on developing a strategy to build individual excellence, not on developing a vision/mission/plan/goal document that focuses on KPIs and outputs – as if the document makes it so.

 So what are these basic building blocks?
 Like so much in our information-saturated world today, it is nothing new, nothing mind-blowing and it’s not rocket science.
 In fact, it is basic psychology, basic human nature and core values.
 Perhaps this why we discount such things so easily: it’s not sexy, it’s not novel.
 It’s just bloody hard to achieve and it so much easier to be inspired by a pithy, but empty reinvention than to actually spend the time working on ourselves, our thinking, our choices.